 Worst case if you can’t decide, flip a coin or roll a die and let chance decide.
 You’re better off getting into action quickly than suffering useless delay and self doubt.
-You’ll progress much faster by getting a few projects under your belt than you will be trying to dream up the perfect idea in advance.
+You’ll progress faster by getting a few projects under your belt than you will by trying to dream up the perfect idea in advance.
 Some creative people will advise you to fail faster, which is good advice.

 Notice that picking an idea is not the same thing as whining about why you can’t pick one.

 It’s also not the same as saying you don’t have any good ideas.